wekeo/eo-data-vis-good-practice-guide/docs/source/04_what_makes_a_good_story/04_1_journalists_perspectives.rst

 .. _journalists-perspectives:

-Journalists perspectives on environmental stories
+Journalists' perspectives on environmental stories
 -------------------------------------------------
 Journalists are increasingly working with Earth observation data to illustrate environmental stories.